Independent Study for Sukkot

 8. When the food becomes spoiled because of the rain.

-10. Students should be able support their answer.
+10. Students should be able to support their answers.